Skip to Main Content

 3. if you submit after 48 hours but before 72 hours after the deadline a 15% penalty applies.

-Scores will be visible the day following the end of the built-in extension.
+Scores will be visible the day following the end of the built-in extension (if a token applies, scores will be visible the day after the token due date).

 Here’s how early submission works: